$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: Symmetry, reciprocity and energy conservation

 \section{Symmetry, reciprocity and energy conservation}

 The symmetry of 1D PCS can be described by one of seven frieze symmetry groups~\cite{Kopsky:2002}.
-Photonic crystal slabs of different symmetries are shown in Fig.~3.
+Photonic crystal slabs of different symmetries are shown in Fig.~\ref{fig3}.
 In this section, we will discuss the most important of these symmetries and their consequences.
-In particular, we will consider special forms of the approximations~\eqref{parabolic}~and~\eqref{hyperbolic} that results from various types of the structure symmetry.
+In particular, we will consider special forms of approximations~\eqref{parabolic}~and~\eqref{hyperbolic} that take into account the symmetries of the structure.